 ECSS-E-ST-40-07_1440085

-All SMP Components which allow the simulation environment to invoke operations on them shall implement the IDynamicInvocation interface as per IDynamicInvocation.h in [SMP_FILES].
+All SMP Components which allow the simulation environment to invoke operations, property getters or property setters on them shall implement the IDynamicInvocation interface as per IDynamicInvocation.h in [SMP_FILES].

 ECSS-E-ST-40-07_1440086

 All operations of simulation components callable through dynamic invocation shall be registered by the component using the IPublication interface.